lorrainebaynosa/liri-node-app/README.md

-The URICencodeURIComponent function allows us to see the same data for artists with more than one word (testing with Maroon 5):
+The encodeURIComponent function allows us to see the same data for artists with more than one word (testing with Maroon 5):

 <img src="images/concert-this_Maroon5.jpg" width="800">